Nest Wifi vs Nest Wifi Pro: Which Google mesh Wi-Fi system should you buy?

 In addition to being a major force on the internet and the way in which we use it, Google has also become a big player in how people get online in the first place.
 Back in 2016 when mesh routers were relatively new, Google introduced its first mesh Wi-Fi system in the form of Google Wifi.

 Although Google Wifi was one of our favorite mesh routers at the time, the company released a new mesh Wi-Fi system under the Nest brand name in 2019.
-Besides being easy to set up and configure, the Nest Wifi features a brand new design, adds Wi-Fi 5 support and the router as well as its two satellites also all work as smart speakers.
+Besides being easy to set up and configure, the Nest Wifi featured a brand new design, added Wi-Fi 5 support and the router as well as its two satellites also work as smart speakers.
 The company then updated its original Google Wifi in 2020 with some minor technical changes and a lower starting price.

-Back in October of last year though, Google released its new Nest Wifi Pro which adds support for Wi-Fi 6E and allows any of the three units to serve as the router.
-With Nest Wifi, one unit was designated as the router while the other were Wi-Fi points or satellites.
+Then in the fall of 2022, Google released its new Nest Wifi Pro which adds support for Wi-Fi 6E and allows any of the three units to serve as the router.
+You see, with the Nest Wifi, one unit was designated as the router while the other were Wi-Fi points or satellites.

 Even though the Nest Wifi Pro is Google’s latest mesh Wi-Fi system, you can still find both Google Wifi and Nest Wifi routers for sale online.
 But can the older Nest Wifi handle your networking needs or will you be better off with the newer Nest Wifi Pro?
 Here’s a full breakdown of both of Google’s mesh Wi-Fi systems so you can decide which one is right for you.